aand“What the trenches were though!”

 17th Battalion marched to huts at Bois Celestine Camp on the morning of 2nd June.
 They then provided working parties quarrying, making roads and carrying from barges until 8th June when the Battalion moved to Bray and continued with working parties.
 On 11th June the Battalion returned to the western section of the Maricourt defences, taking over the line from the 19th Battalion.
 Working parties then continued, including assistance to tunnelling companies, unloading and carrying stores.
 There were 6 wounded casualties during a German bombardment on 14th June.

 The Battalion was relieved from the Maricourt trenches for the final occasion on 18th June.
 The 17th Kings Liverpool Regiment provided the relief and the Manchesters marched to Heilly via Etinhem.
 The men then entrained for Ailly-sur-Somme before marching to Briquemesmil.
 This is where training took place for the Big Push

 One of the few remaining other records of men being wounded in the spring of 1916 is 9160 Private Ernest Kemmery.
 In March 1916 Private Kemmery suffered a gun shot wound in the right thigh.
 He was evacuated to King George’s Hospital in London.
 After a period in Orchard Convalescent Home, Ernest was given two weeks leave with his family in July 1916.
-While his Platoon colleagues took part in the summer offensive, Private Kemmery was posted to the 20th Reserve Battalion.
-However it will be shown later that Ernest’s role in the war had not come to an end.
+While his Platoon colleagues took part in the summer offensive, Private Kemmery was posted to the 25th Reserve Battalion.
+However it will be shown later The Cost that Ernest’s role in the war had not come to an end.